rkaippully/haskell-actions/setup/README.md

 | `cabal-exe`   | The path of the cabal _executable_           | string |
 | `stack-exe`   | The path of the stack _executable_           | string |

+Additionally, on Windows, this action sets the `STACK_ROOT` environment variable to `C:\sr` if not already set.
+This is done to help prevent path-length errors on windows.
+For the same reason, cabal's store is also set to `C:\sr` on windows.

 ## Version Support

 **GHC:**